BrandonInspires/SQL-Basics-and-Advanced/README.md

 - _Italics_ -
 - ```code block``` - used for code examples

+TODO:
+- Refactor example to be based on SQLPR sample data
+- Examples for ACID Properties
+- Get MySQL sample data file to work in POSTGRES

  ### All the examples in this repo use the sample data found in the sample data folder
 # Foundational SQL
 - [ ] Can describe primary key in SQL